open-ephys/acq-board-docs/source/Build-Instructions/index.rst

 ***********************************
 Build Instructions
 ***********************************

-This page will guide you through the steps necessary to build as many Open Ephys acquisition boards as you need.
-The amount of time and money invested will vary depending on your approach, but it's unlikely that you'll end up devoting more than 2-3 days of work and $1000 per board (please correct us if these numbers differ from what you actually spend!).
+This section will guide you through the steps necessary to build as many Open Ephys acquisition boards as you need.
+The amount of time and money invested will vary depending on your approach, but it's unlikely that you'll end up devoting more than 2-3 days of work and $1000 per board.
+Please correct us if these numbers differ from the amount of time/money you actually spend!

 There are two general approaches: